I ran across this blog and though it was interesting and helpful to both sellers and buyers.

 1. Price fixes everything!
 Don't let anyone tell you different.
 When the buyer perceives there is a value because of the price, they will buy the home.

-The other three variables always can effect the price.
+The other three varibles always can effect the price.

 There are circumstances where a buyer has lost the ability to qualify for a traditional loan because of a foreclosure or bankruptcy and the buyer needs owner financing.
 With Owner carry Terms that particular buyer may be willing to pay more because they have ownership with possibly a small down payment.

 Conversely, if the Condition is bad the price will have to be reduced to reflect a value in the home where a buyer will have to come in and do repairs or cosmetic updates.